Houston Bus Accident Attorney

 - Defective bus parts

 Bus mechanics can also contribute to accidents.
 Because these vehicles are so large, their brakes are under tremendous pressure and must be frequently examined and well-maintained.
 Unfortunately, many maintenance problems are ignored by bus operators so that the vehicles can continue their operations and not undercut company profits.
-Notably, when proper maintenance is neglected, additional stressors such as overloaded or crowded buses can cause or contribute to bus accidents and related injuries.

 Why Injuries from Texas Bus Accidents Are Far Too Common